 Foursquare is challenging Yelp’s supremacy as the leading social application for the hospitality industry.
 Engaging Foursquare members is particularly effective for bars.
 The platform’s typical demographic profile includes college-educated, media-savvy young people who actively engage their friends and invite them to meet in nightspots to see and be seen.
-Getting reviews and photos posted on Foursquare can provide steady bar business.
+Getting reviews and photos posted on Foursquare can provide steady Changing Bar Marketing business.

 Another way to excite and engage your regular customers and attract new business from the social media is to feature a celebrity bartender.
 The celeb can be a sports figure, author, actor, news anchor, famous chef, national figure or person of local fame.
 Featuring celebrity bartenders is a great way to jumpstart your marketing across all advertising channels.

 If you want to reach larger audiences and compete with bigger bars and nightclubs, using marketing automation is a great way to connect.
 A social media campaign can include attention-getting hashtags, provide discounts for intimate gatherings and promote drink and food specials that keep people returning regularly.